- No Comments

 Take everything you’ve decided upon in the assessment, design, and development phases and run with it.
 Bring your OJT program to life with the understanding that it’s not set in stone.
 You can always modify and improve it as necessary.
 Successful OJT initiatives are ever-evolving and always getting better.

 OJT is useless unless you know whether or not it’s helping your employees.
 For this reason, be sure to send out surveys or ask your employees for their feedback so that you’re aware of your program’s effectiveness.
 Tracking and analyzing important metrics through an LMS is an excellent way to evaluate your OJT program.

 Make OJT Part of Your Learning Ecosystem

 For best results, OJT must be combined with other learning methods.
 A robust LMS like Inqusiq can facilitate this by helping you implement eLearning content like videos and courses.
 Inquisiq offers a great user experience for all stakeholders, robust automation and reporting capabilities, and support for blended learning.
 It also includes one-on-one training events and supports performance evaluations so instructors can easily monitor the learner and rate their performance, and it offers multilingual support for over 14 different languages.

 Inquisiq is used by more than 500 organizations who provide training to over 3 million learners.
 It can meet all your eLearning needs, from compliance training to creating learning paths.
 Wondering whether Inquisiq can help with OJT and your overall learning ecosystem?
-Try it for free today.
+Request a free demo today.